Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-07-FineAction A Fine-Grained Video Dataset for Temporal Action Localization.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2105.11107v3.pdf
 code_url:
-summary: "Temporal action localization (TAL) is crucial for video understanding but is hindered by benchmarks that rely on coarse action classes, leading to model overfitting and ambiguous annotations.
-Addressing these issues, we introduce FineAction, a large-scale, fine-grained video dataset with 103K instances across 106 action categories in 17K videos.
-FineAction offers a diverse, densely annotated dataset with co-occurring actions, posing new challenges for TAL.
-We evaluated popular localization methods on FineAction, revealing the impact of fine-grained instances on performance, and proposed a baseline method achieving a 13.17% mAP.
-FineAction aims to propel TAL research forward and is accessible online."
+summary: "This paper introduces FineAction, a large-scale, fine-grained video dataset designed to address the limitations of current temporal action localization (TAL) benchmarks, which rely on coarse action classes and lead to model overfitting and ambiguous annotations.
+FineAction contains 103K instances across 106 action categories in 17K videos, offering a diverse and densely annotated dataset with co-occurring actions that pose new challenges for TAL.
+The authors evaluate popular localization methods on FineAction, revealing the impact of fine-grained instances on performance, and propose a baseline method achieving a 13.17% mAP.
+FineAction aims to advance TAL research and is accessible online."
 ---